squirrellyDave/os-voting-app/README.md

     4. Select "Advanced Git Options"
         1. Git Reference: master
         2. Context Dir: `/vote/src/vote-python`
+            1. This directory should contain a file called `app.py`
     5. Resource type to generate: Deployment
     6. Create a route to the application: Yes